 Now for those who appreciate a good mix, but prefer to be able to make muffins any time they want without having to worry that they have a mix on hand, I’ve got the recipe for you today.
 It took a few tries, but I’m happy with it now (and so are my co-workers and Mr. GFE—my guinea pigs!).
 You can make one batch of muffins (12) or you can double or triple the dry ingredients and have your own muffin mix on hand for any time you get a craving.

-- 1 scant cup certified gluten-free oat flour
+- 1 scant cup certified gluten-free purity protocol oat flour (like this one)

 - ⅔ cup granulated sugar (or coconut/palm sugar; see notes)